 Why do so few doctors say adult scoliosis is treatable?

 Scoliosis treatment technology has changed very rapidly and there are many ways to treat these patients now.
-Unfortunately, there is a big information gap between primary care physicians and specialists.
-I lecture to groups around the country – pediatricians, primary care physicians, internists and to try to reeducate them.
+Unfortunately, a big information gap between primary care physicians and specialists.
+I lecture to groups around the country – pediatricians, primary care physicians, internists and try to reeducate them.
 I try to change some of the misinformation that’s out there.
-The reality is that in the 21st century that we can treat scoliosis in adults.
+The reality in the 21st century that we can treat scoliosis in adults.
 And we can treat them very effectively.

 Talk about the staff at The Southwest Scoliosis Institute.
-The core strength of The Southwest Scoliosis Institute is its staff.
+The staff provides the core strength of The Southwest Scoliosis Institute.
 We have a dedicated group of individuals on our team.
 Our team also consists of anesthesiologists, nurses, spinal cord monitoring individuals, and implant specialists.
 We all work together.
 Our operating time, our time for each case has decreased significantly over the years.
-The benefit to the individual patient is that their outcomes are better.
+The patients all benefit in many ways to include their outcomes are better.

 Plus, in an era when a lot of patients report that their doctors’ offices are very impersonal, we have not only managed to preserve our emphasis on patient care, but we really have built on that.
 I’m very gratified when a patient comes in and says, “You know, your staff has treated us so well.